dell/csm-docs/content/docs/getting-started/installation/operator/image-configuration.md

    ```
 **If neither method is configured, the operator automatically falls back to using the default image set associated with the corresponding drivers and modules.
 In case the environment is offline, the user should use either a ConfigMap or customRegistry.**

-   **NOTE: If the upgrade using the version flag fails, refer to the [Operator Troubleshooting Guide](../troubleshooting/csmoperator/).
-If the issue still persists, uninstall the existing resources and perform a re-installation.**
+>NOTE: If the upgrade using the version field fails, consult the [Operator Troubleshooting Guide](../troubleshooting/csmoperator/).
+If the issue persists, uninstall the existing resources and proceed with a fresh installation.